pinellolab/dictys/README.rst

 Installation
 =============
 Dictys has dependencies not in python.
-The options below automatically installs these dependencies.
+The options below automatically install these dependencies.
 Installation should take ~<10 mins.

 Option 1: with Anaconda
 -----------------------